Ekoi people: Colonialism

+Ekoi Society

+The Ejagham, an East Nigerian ethnic group, was the first to make skin covered masks and dance in them.
+The Nigerian and Cameroon regions share similar tribal organizations and traditional masks.
+Nkwa-mbuk, a mask-wearing society of the Ekoi, performed rituals such as human sacrifices and head hunting.
+Once a battle was won, the skin of the enemies were taken and made into a mask to proclaim victory.
+The head and heart are the most significant parts of the body.
+The head is the home of the spirit, therefore, to come back with the head of an outsider showed you were a strong man.
+Men were expected to engage in combat in order to be accepted in a male power society and have the opportunity to get married.

 The Ekoi believe that the heirs of the first settlers of their present settlement own the land.
 Though newcomers are not allowed to buy land, they are able to purchase rights of settlement.
 Ekoi men have traditionally hunted, while women have engaged in fishing, agriculture, raising yams, plantains, and corn (maize).
 Both men and women participate in weaving.